 This is an aerospace material as opposed to the “normal” fibreglass or GRP materials of polyester resin and CSM.
 The heat deflection temperature of our resin is 105 deg C ( polyester resin is 74 deg C ) When you consider that the engine

 compartment temperature can reach 80C plus, it becomes clear why we use this resin.

-The strength of the resin is also much higher; Vinyl ester resin: tensile strength 95 Mpa Polyester resin: tensile strength 62 Mpa Fibreglass also has to be post heat cured @ 80 deg C for 4 hours to reach this strength and to reach it’s heat deflection temperature.
+The strength of the resin is also much higher; Vinyl ester resin: tensile strength 95 Mpa; Polyester resin: tensile strength 62 Mpa.
+Fibreglass also has to be post heat cured at 80 deg C for 4 hours to reach this strength and to reach it’s heat deflection temperature.

 Due to it’s much higher strength, it’s thickness can be reduced thereby producing a structure that is less than half the weight of a fibreglass product yet is 32 times stronger!

 This is achieved by the use of the sandwich concept, the flexural rigidity and flexural strength are substantially increased in comparison with a solid laminate – if you double the distance between the laminates, you increase it’s flexural strength by 12 times.

 With this result, you may wonder why others don’t use these materials, simple – cost.
 The resin is twice as expensive and the cloth is 8 times more expensive!
 Makes you wonder why their prices are similar to ours.